Getting Started with Arcade Tiled RPG¶

 - Loads the initial map from

-assets/maps/ - Sets up all game plugins (NPCs, dialogs, scripts, etc.)
+assets/data/content/ - Sets up all game plugins (NPCs, dialogs, scripts, etc.)

 - Starts the game loop